YoussF/aws-terraform-tutorials/Tutorial 1/README.md

 configuration and real physical resources that exist.
 As a result, no actions need to be performed.
 ```
 This command is a convenient way to check whether the execution plan for a set of changes matches your expectations without making any changes to real resources or to the state.
+Since we didn't declared any ressource yet in our main.tf, there is no differences between our configuration and the real physical resources.

 ## AWS VPC Resource and Terraform apply